 The CPMPSR participates in the quarterly HistoQuip quality assurance program for histochemistry and immunohistochemistry through the College of American Pathologists.Clinical Pathology Services

 Services include hematology (complete blood counts with white blood cell differentials), serum biochemical panels, analysis of urine and other body fluids, and cytology.

 Qualified laboratory professionals trained in veterinary laboratory techniques perform all tests.
 The laboratory staff is committed to research in improved diagnostics, reference range development and state-of-the art assays.
 New tests are continually added as experimental needs change.
 A network of reference laboratories is available for tests not performed in-house.

-The CPMPSR participates in quarterly quality assurance testing for hematology and chemistry of laboratory animal samples through the Veterinary Laboratories Agency.
+The CPMPSR participates in quarterly quality assurance testing for hematology and chemistry of laboratory animal samples in addition to the urinalysis and cytology modules through the Veterinary Laboratories Agency.

 Investigators are provided hands-on training regarding tissue identification at the macroscopic and microscopic levels, necropsy technique and proper submission of biological specimens and tissues.

 Experimental Design and Data Interpretation